Switching between Numerical Black-box Optimization Algorithms with Warm-starting Policies: Results

 \subsection{Identifying promising $(A_1,A_2)$-pairs}

-Taking the data set generated by the procedure outlined above, we compute the theoretical performance gain defined in Eq.~\eqref{eqn:single-split-performance} to determine the best possible switching combinations for each pair of test function and dimension.
-In Table~\ref{tab:combinations}, we summarize the number of cases where a combination of $A_1$ and $A_2$ is \vbsd for a function-dimension pair.
-We observe that the combinations of CMA-ES and BFGS constitute the majority of all detected \vbsd.
-Also, it is also promising to switch from PSO to CMA-ES or from MLSL to BFGS.
+Taking the data set generated by the procedure outlined in Section~\ref{sec:potential}, we compute the theoretical performance gain defined in Eq.~\eqref{eqn:single-split-performance} to determine the best possible switching combinations for each pair of test function and dimension.
+In Table~\ref{tab:combinations} we summarize the number of (function, dimension)-pairs for which \vbsd is a combination of the two given algorithms $A_1$ and $A_2$, with an advantage of at least 1\% over the best static choice, \vbss.
+We observe that combinations of BFGS and CMA-ES constitute the majority of these cases (for 28 out of the 120 studied examples, the \vbsd is composed of these two algorithms).
+Other algorithm combinations achieve the best theoretical performance for another 58 cases.
+In particular, switching from PSO to CMA-ES seems promising, according to the theoretical performance gain, for 9 cases, and switching from MLSL to BFGS seems promising for another 9 (function, dimension) pairs.
+We have a total number of 86 use cases for which the theoretical performance gain of the \vbsd over the \vbss is at least 1\%.